Contractible 3-manifold and Positive scalar curvature (II): Minimal Surfaces and Laminations

 \section{Minimal Surfaces and Laminations}

-In this section we assume that $(M, g)$ is a complete Riemannian manifold of positive scalar curvature, where $M:=\cup_{k} N_{k}$ is a contractible $3$-manifold but not homeomorphic to $\mathbb{R}^{3}$.

-As in Section 2, we may assume that each $N_{k}$ is homotopically trivial in $N_{k+1}$.
-Since $M$ is not homeomorphic to $\mathbb{R}^3$, then we may choose $N_{0}$ satisfying that it is not contained in a $3$-ball in $M$ (See Remark \ref{ball}).
+In Sections 5 and 6, we will talk about minimal surfaces in a contractible $3$-manifolds.
+In the following two sections, we will use the notions: \begin{itemize}[leftmargin=5pt] \item Let $(M, g)$ be a complete $3$-manifold which is not homeomorphic to $\mathbb{R}^3$; \item The manifold $M$ is an increasing union of handlebodies $\{N_k\}_{k=0}^\infty$. \item We may assume that $N_k$ is homotopically trivial in $N_{k+1}$ for each $k$ and $N_0$ is no contained in a $3$-ball in $M$ (see Remark \ref{ball}). \end{itemize}

 In addition, for each $k$, the genus of $N_{k}$ is greater than zero.
-(If not, there is some handlebody $N_{k}$ of genus zero, namely a $3$-ball.
-That is to say, $N_{0}$ lies in a $3$-ball $N_{k}$ which is in contradiction with the last paragraph.)
+(If not, there is some handlebody $N_{k}$ of genus zero, namely a $3$-ball, which is in contradiction with the assumption.)